After Effects vs Premiere Pro: Which Should You Use?

 3. Visual Effects and Compositing

 After Effects was built for VFX work.
 Green screen keying, rotoscoping (isolating subjects frame by frame), particle systems, camera tracking, and layer blending are all core features.
-Premiere Pro has Warp Stabilizer, Ultra Key for basic green screen, and some built-in effects, but it's not designed for complex compositing.
+Premiere Pro 26.0 has strengthened its masking workflow with Object Mask and Shape Mask tracking, but those editing tools do not replace After Effects for complex compositing or motion design.
+For a purchase decision, that depth matters most when effects shots are central to the project.

 4. Audio Capabilities

-Premiere Pro wins here decisively.
+Premiere Pro is the stronger fit for audio-focused editing.
 It offers multi-track audio editing, real-time audio conforming, direct integration with Adobe Audition, and tools for syncing, level adjustment, and mixing.
-After Effects has basic volume controls and that's about it.
+After Effects 26.0 adds audio effects, but Premiere Pro remains the more complete choice for multi-track editing, mixing, and Audition-based workflows.

 5. Performance and Rendering